ragesh-r/CarND-Capstone/README.md

 | OpenMP | N/A | N/A |

 We are working on a fix to line up the OpenCV versions between the two.

+### Project OVerview
+The Udacity Carla ROS environment for this project uses the following nodes and topics.

+![alt text][image1]

+The `/waypoint_loader` reads the map or trajectory information and publishes a list of waypoints that the vehicle can follow safely.
+The `/tl_detector` node takes this information and the camera image from the vehicle - either simulation or real - and publishes the state of the traffic light ahead.
+The `/waypoint_updater` node determines the desired speed for the waypoints ahead.
+The drive-by-wire commands for the vehicle are determined by `/dbw_node` node based on the information about the waypoints necessary for steering, throttle and braking control signals

+## Project Steps

+### Waypoint Updater

+The `/waypoint_updater` node constantly looks ahead for the next `LOOKAHEAD_WPS = 150` waypoints.
+If the next traffic light is either `GREEN` or `UNKNOWN`, it will not change the desired speed at the waypoints ahead.
+If the next traffic light is either `RED` or `YELLOW`, it will use decelerating speed for the waypoints ahead.
+The vehicle might detect a `RED` or `YELLOW` traffic light, but will only react if the stop line of this traffic light is within distance of the next `LOOKAHEAD_WPS` waypoints.
+The decelerated speed is calculated as a minimum of the desired speed at the waypoints ahead and a square root function with a given `MAX_DECEL` deceleration so that zero speed at the stop line of the traffic light is achieved without violating the jerk limit.
+### DBW Node

+The `/twist_controller` node uses a yaw PID controller and throttle PID controller to determine steering, throttle and braking to keep the desired heading and speed.
+If the speed gets close to zero, the throttle is set to zero and the brake is engaged to hold the vehicle in place.
+Throttle PID control uses a low pass filtered vehicle speed to calculate the error term in order to produce a smooth output.
+### Traffic light detection

+The `/tl_detector` node constantly determines the processing of the incoming needs to be done or not.
+The function either returns the waypoint index of the stop line when the traffic light is `RED` or `YELLOW` or it returns `-1` if no traffic light stop state has been detected (`get_light_state`).
+The label of the images provided along with camera images is been used to classify the light color.